Wildboar-Software/x500-go/README.md

   over Internet Directly Mapped (IDM) protocol client, as described in ITU-T Recommendation X.519.

+## Warnings

+Almost all types in `SchemaAdministration.asn1` will be parsed incorrectly by Go's implementation of ASN.1.

 ## X.500 Directory Implementation

 If you are interested in working with X.500 directories, consider checking